 - Providing detailed product or event information

 - Conversion Optimization

 - Using additional navigation links to other key pages

 - Using schema markup to provide the search engines with more information about the content of a site

-While the world of SEO can help your site by leaps and bounds, you’ll want to make sure that the site is up to snuff and can support an SEO strategy before you get started.
-Sites that are not crawlable, indexable, or accessible will not see much gain from an SEO strategy, so producing a site that can be used by bots and humans alike is the first step to seeing more traffic.
+While the world of SEO can help your site by leaps and bounds, you’ll want to make sure that the site is up to par and can support a solid SEO strategy before you get started.
+Sites that are not crawlable, indexable, or accessible will not see much gain from an SEO strategy, so producing a site that can be viewed by bots and humans alike is the first step to seeing more traffic.

 If you’d like help building a successful SEO strategy for your website, contact us today!